Schwarzbaer/friction_zero/README.md

 * Clamp timestep in physics simulation
 * CCD
 * Countdown to start
+* Recording races
+  * Racing against ghosts

 ### Art

 * Design two other vehicles
+* Effect for the point where the repulsor ray hits the ground
 * When movement is mostly implemented, make racetrack
   * Start with a looping road.
   * Add start/finish, gates, spawn points
   * Add surroundings
+* Lab / Tricks map
 * Sounds:
   * engine (playbackrate to speed?)
   * vehicleXvehicle impact